 What is the best humanoid robot under $20,000?

-Are cheap humanoid robots any good?
+Are cheap humanoid robots actually useful or just toys?

-Which humanoid robot is best for research?
+Which humanoid robot is best for university research?

-For research, the Unitree G1 ($13,500) offers the best combination of price, capability, and ecosystem support.
-Its modular design, simulation platform compatibility, and active community make it ideal for academic and industrial research.
-For higher-end research requiring a full-size platform, the Unitree H1 ($90,000) and Fourier GR-2 ($80,000–$170,000) are excellent choices.
+The Unitree G1 ($16,000) offers the best combination of price, capability, and ecosystem support for research.
+Its modular design, ROS2 compatibility, simulation platform support, and active community make it ideal for academic research.
+For full-size research, the Unitree H2 ($29,900), Unitree H1 ($90,000), and Fourier GR-2 ($80,000–$170,000) are excellent choices.

-Can humanoid robots do household chores?
+Can humanoid robots actually do household chores in 2026?

 How long do humanoid robot batteries last?